American Data Privacy and Protection Act: History

 There is no federal law governing online privacy in the United States.
 In July 2022, the American Data Privacy and Protection Act (ADPPA) became the first federal online privacy bill to pass committee, the House Energy and Commerce Committee, and did so with near unanimity.
 Sponsored by the committee chair Frank Pallone, the bicameral bill had bipartisan support and had included bipartisan concessions that had restricted prior attempts at a bipartisan privacy bill.
 The bill was additionally led by House Representative Cathy McMorris Rodgers and, in the other legislative chamber, Senator Roger Wicker.
-While Consumer Reports and the Electronic Privacy Information Center both showed optimism towards the bill, several Democratic senators still opposed the bill.
+While Consumer Reports and the Electronic Privacy Information Center both showed optimism towards the bill, several Democratic senators opposed the bill because it might nullify stronger protection from several state laws.

 Though the bill had bipartisan support as it advanced to the House floor, it faced opposition from California lawmakers, the chair of the Senate Commerce Committee Maria Cantwell, and big tech companies.

 As the chair of the Senate committee responsible for data privacy, Maria Cantwell was the gatekeeper for any such bill to reach the senate floor.
 Cantwell, who had her own online privacy bill in draft, had similarly declined another bipartisan online privacy bill proposed by Senators Richard Blumenthal and Marsha Blackburn earlier in the year.
 Her primary concern for ADPPA was its enforcement provisions.
 Cantwell's own draft bill had been grappling with a provision that would restrict consumers from creating class-action lawsuits against companies that had harmed them.

 The 2022 overruling of Roe v.
 Wade led to increased interest in a federal privacy bill, with concern over how unmitigated tracking by data brokers and app developers, such as user visits to abortion clinics or period app usage, could be used to target users in states where abortion is criminalized.
 ADPPA would have protected health privacy and not directly address Roe.

 Internet safety and missing persons advocate Alicia Kozakiewicz—herself a victim of an Internet abduction in 2002—expressed concern about the ADPPA's effect on law enforcement efforts to quickly investigate and solve child abduction cases.
 Although she supported the majority of the provisions in the bill, Kozakiewicz worried that "If the current version of the American Data Privacy and Protection Act had been in place when [she] was held captive, it may have been nearly impossible for law enforcement to find [her] and identify [her] captor as quickly as it did, if at all."

 Other privacy-related bills during ADPPA's advancement included Elizabeth Warren's Health and Location Data Protection Act, Suzan DelBene's Information Transparency and Personal Data Control Act, and Sara Jacobs's My Body, My Data Act.
 In the absence of federal legislation, state laws have included California's Consumer Privacy Act and Privacy Rights Acts, Illinois's Biometric Information Privacy Act, and Vermont's Data Broker Act.

-Action on the ADPPA had not been completed prior to the adjournment of the 117th Congress on January 3, 2022.
+Action on the ADPPA had not been completed prior to the adjournment of the 117th Congress on January 3, 2023.